andras-simonyi/citeproc-el/README.md

 functions open and read directly from the specified files each time they are called.

-#### citeproc-hash-itemgetter-from-any `(file-or-files)`
+#### citeproc-hash-itemgetter-from-any `(file-or-files & no-sentcase-wo-langid)`
 Return a getter for `file-or-files` in any supported format.
 The format is determined on the basis of file extensions.
 Supported formats:

 - CSL-JSON (.json extension) the recommended native format;
-- biblatex (.bib extension), broadly compatible with BibTeX, the use of the dedicated BibTeX reader can be enforced by using the .bibtex extension in the filename;
-- BibTeX (.bibtex extension);
+- BibTeX/biblatex (.bib or .bibtex extension),
 - org-bibtex (.org extension).
+If `no-sentcase-wo-langid` is non-nil then title fields in items without a `langid' field are not converted to sentence-case.

 #### citeproc-locale-getter-from-dir `(directory)`